openresty/lua-nginx-module/README.markdown

     nil

-It's also possible to use this `ctx` option to share the same [ngx.ctx](http://wiki.nginx.org/HttpLuaModule#ngx.ctx) table between the current (parent) request and the subrequest:
+It is also possible to use this `ctx` option to share the same [ngx.ctx](http://wiki.nginx.org/HttpLuaModule#ngx.ctx) table between the current (parent) request and the subrequest:

     location /sub {